s-chandr/atlan-daisy-task/README.md

 ```
 ### Various Approches/ideas : -
-1. Since this is an mcq questions answer we will be pre-defined , so common slangs will get noted upon being selected by a user.
+1. Since this is an mcq questions answer will be pre-defined , so common slangs will get noted upon being selected by a user.

 ## :rocket: Task 2